mitakash/docs/docs/tradeOverview.md

 1. Alice closes her long position at \$95.
 1. \$95 worth of ETH (1 ETH) is returned to the liquidity pool.
-1. \$5 worth of Alice’s collateral is converted to ETH to pay back the liquidity pool for her loss via a Uniswap-like pool.
+1. \$5 worth of Alice’s collateral is converted to ETH to pay back the liquidity pool for her loss via Futureswap's Internal Exchange.
 1. Alice’s remaining \$5 in collateral is sent back to her.
-1. The ETH pool still has the same value of ETH and has made fees off of the trade.
+1. The ETH pool still has the same value of ETH (although the price of ETH declined) and has made fees off of the trade.
-1. Price decrease while long on ETH.

 ![alt text](/img/eth_go_down.png "eth_go_down")